TBrach/Dada_Pipel/readme.md

 - 2.)
 Determine the quality scores and save the stats in Data folder
 - 3.)
 Generate and save some quality plots
 - 4.)
 Filtering:
-    - uses fastqPairedFilter and saves filtered files in created Dada_FilteredFastqs folder
+    - uses fastqPairedFilter (could use filterAndTrim wrapper but makes no difference) and saves filtered files in created Dada_FilteredFastqs folder
 - 5.)
 Estimate err_F matrix and then err_R matrix
     - uses learnErrorsAdj which is basically learnErrors (NB: runs derepFastq() and dada() inside) from dada2 but saves dds and drps in the outcome in case all samples are used for error estimation.
 This allows in that case to not repeat derepFastq() and dada() in step 6.
 NB: to allow this the randomize option of learnErrors was removed.
-- 6.) dereplication, denoising, merging, (bimera identification old version)
+- 6.) dereplication, denoising, merging, (bimera identification in case of Dada2_wrap_BimFWRV)
 - 6a.)
-In case all samples had been used for error estimation, i.e. dd_F, drp_F, dd_R, drp_R were saved as drp and dds in errorsRV and errorsFW.
+In case all samples have been used for error estimation, i.e. dd_F, drp_F, dd_R, drp_R were saved as drp and dds in errorsRV and errorsFW.
 These are lists of the drp and dd of all samples.
     - The number of filtered reads, unique reads (drp), and denoised reads are saved for each sample using sapply.
     - mergePairs is used directly on the lists to merge the reads of the different samples: See: **UnderstandMergers.R** for understanding the resulting abundances.
-- 6b.) err_F and err_R have been estimated only on a subset of samples, so errorsFW$dd and errorsRV$dd are NULL
+- 6b.)
+In case err_F and err_R have been estimated only on a subset of samples, so errorsFW$dd and errorsRV$dd are NULL
     - derepFastq() and dada() (with the estimated (or given) err_F and err_R) and then mergePairs are run individually on the filtered reads of each sample.
+- NB: on the chimera removal:
+    - Since dada2 tutorials are now all with removeBimeraDenovo(method = "conensus") after seqtab generation, we do this now and bimera removal is in step 8 in Dada2_wrap
-- NB: on the chimera removal: our old version was based on isBimeraDenovo (probably similar to removeBimeraDenovo(method = 'pooled') and was based on bimera identification separately in the FW and RV reads, and only mergers were kept were both FW and RV were not identified as bimera.
-Since dada2 tutorials are now all with removeBimeraDenovo(method = "conensus") after seqtab generation, we do this now, and bimera removal is in step 8 (the new version removes normally some viewer bimeras).
+    -  Dada2_wrap_BimFWRV is our old version, it uses isBimeraDenovo (probably similar to removeBimeraDenovo(method = 'pooled') separately on the FW and RV reads.
+Then mergers.nochim is created where only amplicons are kept for which both FW and RV reads were not identified as bimera.
+This usually identifies more amplicons as bimeras than does the new version in Dada2_wrap (step 8)
 - 7.)
 Generate sequence table, just makeSequenceTable(mergers)
 - 8.) remove bimeras:
-    -
+    - (NB: from tutorial: Fortunately, the accuracy of the sequences after denoising makes identifying chimeras simpler than it is when dealing with fuzzy OTUs: all sequences which can be exactly reconstructed as a bimera (two-parent chimera) from more abundant sequences.)
+    -  If a majority of reads failed to pass the chimera check, you may need to revisit the removal of primers, as the ambiguous nucleotides in unremoved primers interfere with chimera identification.

 # Features